impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L21).
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L21){:target="_blank" rel="noopener"}.
 We make a simple command file containing only the `bash` shebang and an `echo` statement.
 Because the file doesn't include any completion comments, when the `completions` command is passed the name of our new file, it should only output the standard completions which are common to all files.
 When we run the command, we assert that this is exactly what happens.

 Next test: